discolabs/django-shopify-auth/README.md

 version I used with much regularity was Django 1.9) I am not actively working on the code.

-More recently, Josef Rousek(@stlk) has been actively contributing to the project and now has commit and release privileges.
+More recently, [Josef Rousek](https://github.com/stlk) has been actively contributing to the project and now has commit and release privileges.
 Thanks!

 If you're using this package on a regular basis and feel you'd be a good fit to